Former Mesa County Clerk Tina Peters sentenced to 9 years behind bars

 The former Mesa County Clerk was sentenced to nine years of incarceration, most of which will be served in the Colorado Department of Corrections.

-Her sentencing was handed down in a packed courtroom Thursday that included supporters of Peters, several uniformed sheriff’s deputies and local elected officials.
-Interested parties also gathered just outside the courtroom, streaming the proceedings on their phones from feet away.
+Barrett handed down the sentence in front of a packed courtroom that included supporters of Peters, several uniformed sheriff’s deputies and local elected officials.
+An overflow crowd gathered just outside the courtroom, streaming the proceedings on their phones from feet away.

-Peters was found guilty by a jury of Mesa County residents in August on seven counts, including four felonies after she helped facilitate unauthorized access to county voting equipment that she was supposed to safeguard.
+In August, Peters was found guilty by a jury of Mesa County residents on seven counts, including four felonies, after she helped facilitate unauthorized access to county voting equipment that she was supposed to safeguard in search of voter fraud.
+Her supporters have never shown that the machines were involved in any sort of election manipulation.

-During Thursday’s hearing, the prosecution argued that Peters should face the maximum penalty for each charge and said Peters should serve time in prison, noting her lack of contrition even after she was found guilty.
+During Thursday’s hearing, the prosecution argued that Peters should face the maximum penalty for most, if not all, of the charges.

 Impact statements present dueling views of Peters